darxis/EntityFramework.LazyLoading/README.md

 # How to enable LazyLoading in EF Core?

 Enabling LazyLoading in EF Core is extremely easy with this library.
-You just need to call `UseLazyLoading()` (see point 2 below).
+You just need to call `UseLazyLoading()` (see step 2 below).

-However, you will need to slightly modify your entity classes, but just the References, not the Collections (see point 3 below).
+However, you will need to slightly modify your entity classes, but just the References, not the Collections (see step 3 below).

 ## Step 1 - Nuget package
 Reference the `Microsoft.EntityFrameworkCore.LazyLoading` NuGet package (https://www.nuget.org/packages/Microsoft.EntityFrameworkCore.LazyLoading/).